-The DC Components include, for all Named Executive Officers with the exception of Mr. Peter Brues (who did not participate in any of the Corporation's pension plans) and Mr. Thomas Morin (who participates in the Corporation's savings plan in the United States), a funded basic plan covering DC contributions up to the eligible tax ceiling and a funded supplemental plan and funded individual retirement agreements covering contributions in excess of the limit.
-Total contributions to the DC Components vary between 14% and 18% of the member's salary, according to the member's age and continuous service, including 5% of salary that is contributed by the member up to the tax ceiling provided for under the basic plan and based on the tax rules (\$31,560 in 2023).
+The DC Components include, for all Named Executive Officers, including Mr. Thomas Morin starting from January 1, 2024, a funded basic plan covering DC contributions up to the eligible tax ceiling and a funded supplemental plan and funded individual retirement agreements covering contributions in excess of the limit.
+Total contributions to the DC Components vary between 14% and 18% of the member's salary, according to the member's age and continuous service, including 5% of salary that is contributed by the member up to the tax ceiling provided for under the basic plan and based on the tax rules (\$32,490 in 2024).
 The funded supplemental plan and the funded individual retirement agreements cover DC contributions in excess of the tax ceiling.
-These excess contributions are credited in notional accounts and are payable to the \$350,667 in 2023 (increased on January 1 of each year based on the increase in the tax ceiling) for the supplemental plan.
-The individual retirement agreements cover the portion of the salary exceeding \$350,667.
+These excess contributions are credited in notional accounts and are payable to the member upon retirement, death or termination of employment, in accordance with the rules of the plans.
+Salary is limited to \$361,000 in 2024 (increased on January 1 of each year based on the increase in the tax ceiling) for the supplemental plan.
+The individual retirement agreements cover the portion of the salary exceeding \$361,000.
 For senior executives who were at least 45 years of age and were members of the DB Components on May 31, 2010, the Corporation pays a transitory contribution benefit ranging between 1% and 4% of the salary, based on the member's age as of that date.
 The salary pursuant to the DC Components is the base salary paid by the Corporation, excluding any other form of compensation.

-Having been located in the United States during the fiscal year ended October 29, 2023, Mr. Thomas Morin participated in the Corporation's 401(k) retirement savings plan.
-Under such plan, a participant may make the maximum annual contribution allowed by the United States' Internal Revenue Service (US\$22,500 in 2023) and an additional "catch-up" contribution if he is 50 years of age or older (US\$7,500 in 2023).
-In 2023, total contributions by the participant who is 50 years of age or older may therefore not exceed US\$30,000.
+Mr. Thomas Morin participated in the Corporation's 401(k) retirement savings plan for the period from October 30, 2019 to December 31, 2023.
+Under such plan, a participant may make the maximum annual contribution allowed by the United States' Internal Revenue Service (US\$23,000 in 2024) and an additional "catch-up" contribution if he is 50 years of age or older (US\$7,500 in 2024).
+In 2024, total contributions by the participant who is 50 years of age or older may therefore not exceed US\$30,500.
 The Corporation matches contributions at 50% on the first 6% of salary contributed by the participant, for a maximum contribution of 3% of salary.
-The employer contribution may not exceed 3% of the maximum allowed salary of US\$330,000 in 2023, namely US\$9,900.
+The employer contribution may not exceed 3% of the maximum allowed salary of US\$345,000 in 2024, namely US\$10,350.